What are the five stages of grief? Plus, how long they last

 Stage 2: Anger

 You might feel frustrated, helpless, and find yourself thinking, "Why is this happening to me" or "This isn’t fair" during this stage of grief.
 Anger can be directed at others, yourself, or even the person who has died.
-This stage can often mask the deeper pain of loss — some people find it easier to be angry than to confront intense sadness.
-Anger is a natural part of grieving, and it’s okay to feel this way.
+Some people find it easier to be angry than to confront intense sadness and anger is a natural part of grieving.
+It’s okay to feel this way.
 Healthy outlets for your feelings, such as exercise, writing, or talking to a supportive friend, can help you process your emotions.

 💙 Discover how grief manifests in your body by Recognizing Grief and holding space for your anger during this meditation with Lama Rod Owns in his Caring for Your Grief series.